 Is your heart racing already?
 Same.
 But no need!
 There are plenty of simple, fuss-free ways to fight inflammation in your daily life.
 One of the most effective methods is to consume anti-inflammatory nutrients.
 Plenty of these healthy ingredients—such as ginger, lemon, or turmeric—can be (of course) consumed through food.
 But be careful not to overlook the beverages you're sipping throughout the day, as these present another excellent opportunity to quell your body's inflammatory response.
 "Because we are such a food-focused society, it’s easy to subconsciously tune out the benefits of drinking good-for-you beverages, like tea," says Tracy Lockwood Beckerman, registered dietitian and author of The Better Period Food Solution.

 Best part?
 Tea has been shown to curb anxiety symptoms, too.
-Here, discover four of Beckerman's favorite soothing anti-inflammatory teas to start sipping on when you're ready for some R&R.
+Here, discover four of Beckerman's favorite soothing anti-inflammatory teas to start sipping on when you're ready for some R&R. On the flip side, if you're looking for something to wake you up, these herbal teas for energy will help do the trick.

 4 RD-approved anti-inflammatory teas that will bliss you out